-Recently, Google introduced Page Speed Report, the latest addition to Search Console.
-The highly anticipated update was first uncovered in February 2019.
-Beta testing pursued for several months, leading to the current, publicly accessible version.
+Google’s Page Speed Report is a tool you can find in your Search Console, formerly known as Google Webmaster Tools.
+By February 2019, the feature was in full effect – beta testing pursued for several months, leading to the current, publicly accessible version.
 The update is designed to enhance user experience by increasing the efficiency and speed of websites.

 The report allows users to monitor their overall website performance and to identify issues causing loading time delays.
 From there, users can address discovered issues to optimise their website and ensuing user experience.
 The update can create resounding impact on SEO; paving the way to maximising website traffic by allowing users to improve overall website performance.

 The Page Speed Report pulls data from the Chrome UX Report to classify URL’s into ‘fast’, ‘medium’ and ‘slow’ categories based on certain criteria.
 This information is relevant in itself, as Chrome UX Report utilises experience metrics to analyse how real-world users experience the web.
 Inherently, the relevance of the insights is significant for SEO as they accurately reflect real users.

 The report also creates extensive categories by grouping together URL’s that are experiencing similar issues.
 Specific issues can be further analysed simply by clicking on them.
 This allows users to see the slow URL’s causing the issue.
 Users are presented with optimisation opportunities, as the report is linked to the existing Page Speed Insights tool.